-When the jury for a session of the court is drawn, the clerk shall, upon the request of a party's counsel or a defendant acting pro se, furnish a copy of the list to counsel for the parties or to any defendant acting pro se on a relevant trial roster.
+When the jury for a session of the court is drawn, the clerk shall, upon the request of a party's counsel or a defendant acting pro se, furnish a copy of the list to counsel for the parties or to any defendant acting pro se on a relevant trial roster, unless otherwise directed by the court.
+The clerk shall notify the presiding judge and the government of any such request by a pro se defendant prior to providing the requested list.
 The list shall set out the name and county of residence of each prospective juror.
 The jurors and their families shall not be contacted, either directly or indirectly, in an effort to secure information concerning the background of any member of the jury panel.
-When the jurors are seated in the jury box, a chart or list shall be furnished by the clerk to the parties or their counsel, showing the name and seating assignment of each juror.
+When the jurors are seated in the jury box, a chart or list shall be furnished by the clerk to the parties or their counsel, showing the name and seating assignment of each juror unless otherwise directed by the court.